DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 # Introduction

 Welcome to an **Introduction to Linear Regression**!
 This tutorial is largely adapted from a [similar workshop](https://colab.research.google.com/drive/1FWJCDERu4hlZi4dTsuf2PVleSv9nwdyR?authuser=1) I hosted while I was an officer at [Data Science UCSB](https://www.datascienceucsb.org/).
-However, I trimmed much of the material in order to simplify the approach, and plan on covering missing topics in future posts.
+However, in the interest of simplicity, I trimmed much of the material and modified many explanations.

 This guide is intended to introduce the principles behind regression, and present linear regression from a data science angle.
 I intend this largely for beginners who are new to the field, but have some exposure with freshman-level math (e.g. linear algebra).